-The LeTort Nature Trail is a 2.3 mile out-and-back trail follows a small section of the Old South Mountain Railroad bed that stretches from downtown Carlisle to Mount Holly Springs.
+The LeTort Nature Trail is a 2.3-mile out-and-back trail following a small section of the Old South Mountain Railroad bed that stretches from downtown Carlisle to Mount Holly Springs.
 Most of the trail winds along the LeTort Spring Run.

 A Trail for Everyone

 The Nature Trail is great for kids and adults.
 It is mostly flat and provides many opportunities for wildlife spotting and general wellness.
 Those walking or hiking share the trail with bicyclists.

 ADA parking is found at the LeTort Park trailhead.
 The trail, although not paved, is also ADA accessible and there is an ADA fishing dock located near the park.

 Either before or after your hike, the kids will appreciate playing at the Fort LeTort playground located inside the park near the trailhead.

 LeTort Spring Run was named after James LeTort, the first European to settle in Cumberland County.
 LeTort set up a trading post between 1713 and 1719 and operated it for over 20 years.
 Later industry along the trail included tanneries, mills and a distillery and a modern day quarry.
 Interpretive signage along the trail explains more about James LeTort, industry along the spring, and the South Mountain Railroad.